-As a part of meeting Indicator 6.3, organisations must demonstrate the common mandatory evidence requirements and relevant service specific requirements detailed below

-- ☑ Processes providing people working in and for the organisation (including volunteers) with induction, training and development opportunities relevant to their roles are documented, implemented and reviewed. - ☑ Persons working in and for the organisation (including employees, subcontractors, agency staff, students and volunteers) have been inducted into the organisation, according to the responsibilities of their role.

-- Persons working in and for the organisation (including employees, subcontractors, agency staff, students and volunteers) have regular opportunities to have their learning and training needs assessed and responded to. - ☑ The organisation ensures that people working in or for their service (including employees, subcontractors, agency staff, students and volunteers) have been appropriately trained to understand the human rights of people using services and the impacts of service delivery on those rights.

-For all placement services

-- ☑ Staff working in and for the organisation (including employees, subcontractors, agency staff, students and volunteers) who provide direct care to children and young people in care and/or provide support to foster and kinship carers (recruiting, assessing, training or supporting carers) have completed the following training within a reasonable timeframe from their commencement date59: - Cultural awareness - Positive behaviour support and managing high risk behaviour - Identifying, preventing, responding to, and reporting concerns about the standards of care - Identifying, preventing, responding to, and reporting harm or suspected harm.

-For non-family based services (excluding Safe Houses)

-☑ The organisation ensures that non-family based care staff who provide direct care (including employees, subcontractors, agency staff, students and volunteers), and their direct supervisors complete the Hope and Healing Framework for Residential Care training in compliance with the Minimum Qualifications Standards.
+meeting Indicator 6.3, organisations must demonstrate the common mandatory ce requirements and relevant service specific requirements detailed below Common ☑ Processes providing people working in and for the organisation (including volunteers) with induction, training and development opportunities relevant to their roles are documented, implemented and reviewed. ☑ Persons working in and for the organisation (including employees, subcontractors, agency staff, students and volunteers) have been inducted into the organisation, according to the responsibilities of their role. ☑ Persons working in and for the organisation (including employees, subcontractors, agency staff, students and volunteers) have regular opportunities to have their learning and training needs assessed and responded to. ☑ The organisation ensures that people working in or for their service (including employees, subcontractors, agency staff, students and volunteers) have been appropriately trained to understand the human rights of people using services and the impacts of service delivery on those rights.
+For all placement services ☑ Staff working in and for the organisation (including employees, subcontractors, agency staff, students and volunteers) who provide direct care to children and young people in care and/or provide support to foster and kinship carers (recruiting, assessing, training or supporting carers) have completed the following training within a reasonable Timeframe from their commencement date 65 : Child Cultural awareness.
+Positive behaviour support and managing high risk behaviour.
+Protection Placement Services Identifying, preventing, responding to, and reporting concerns about the standards of care.
+Identifying, preventing, responding to, and reporting harm or suspected harm.
+For non-family based services (excluding Safe Houses) ☑ The organisation ensures that non-family based care staff who provide direct care (including employees, subcontractors, agency staff, students and volunteers), and their direct supervisors complete the Hope and Healing Framework for Residential Care training in compliance with the Minimum Qualifications Standards.

+65 Training provided should be commensurate with the nature and duration of the role that the person is undertaking.

-For non-family based care services and services providing familybased care with direct care
+For non-family based care services and services providing family-based care with direct care

-- ☑ The organisation ensures that prior to commencing work with a child or young person, direct care staff and their managers (including employees, subcontractors, agency staff, students and volunteers) have the necessary knowledge, skills, training, supervision and support arrangements in place to enable them to provide/support individualised care to children and young people which meets: - the Statement of Standards (section 122 Child Protection Act 1999) for that individual child or young person - other legislative and DCYJMA policy requirements - the organisation's policy requirements.
+- ☑ The organisation ensures that prior to commencing work with a child or young person, direct care staff and their managers (including employees, subcontractors, agency staff, students and volunteers) have the necessary knowledge, skills, training, supervision and support arrangements in place to enable them to provide/support individualised care to children and young people which meets: - The Statement of Standards (section 122 Child Protection Act 1999) for that individual child or young person - Other legislative and DCSSDS policy requirements. - the organisation's policy requirements.